Password input

 .

-Doing this can also prevent ‘spell-jacking’, where security researchers have found some spell checking tools gathering personal identifiable information, even user’s passwords, from password input fields to send to third party services.
+Doing this can avoid making your service vulnerable to ‘spell-jacking’, where security researchers have found some spell checking tools gathering personal identifiable information, even user’s passwords, from password input fields to send to third party services.

 You can tell browsers not to autocapitalise values by setting the autocapitalize